Huawei U2801

 The Huawei U2801 is a mobile phone manufactured by Huawei Inc. and is sold in Canada by Wind Mobile and formerly by Mobilicity.
+In Venezuela was made by Orinoquia, a company formed jointly by the Venezuelan government and sold by Movilnet as Orinoquia U2801.

 History

 Wind Mobile and Mobilicity added the Huawei U2801 to their respective lineups in late 2011 as an affordable phone.
 At Wind, it replaced the Huawei U1250 as the operator's basic candy bar feature phone.

 Features

 The Huawei U2801 is a simple POS phone with some multimedia features.
 It has a 3.5mm headphone jack for listening to MP3 audio files.
 The dedicated music key opens the Music menu, allowing one to select which files or station they would like to listen to.
 While in the Music menu, the rewind, fast forward and play/pause functions can be accessed by pressing on the left, right and selection buttons, respectively.

 A very basic camera is included for taking quick pictures and videos.
 The pictures can have a size of up to 0.3 megapixels, while the camcorder is limited to a low QCIF resolution of 176x144 pixels.
 There is no dedicated camera button, but the camera may be accessed by pressing the right key on the clock screen or by selecting Camera on the main menu.
 The selection button is used to take pictures or to start and stop video recording.